RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 What if HIP generates error of symbol multiply defined only on the AMD machine?
 ------------------------------------------------------------------------------

-Unlike CUDA, in HCC, for functions defined in the header files, the keyword of "forceinline" does not imply "static".
+Unlike CUDA, in HIP-Clang, for functions defined in the header files, the keyword of "forceinline" does not imply "static".
 Thus, if failed to define "static" keyword, you might see a lot of "symbols that multiply defined" errors at compilation.
 The workaround is to explicitly add the keyword of "static" before any functions that were defined as "forceinline".

 What is maximum limit of kernel launching parameter?
 ----------------------------------------------------